Manufacturing isn’t just for men. Women are enhancing the industry one female at a time.

 Women are an essential part of manufacturing and will continue to be in the future.
 I have been fortunate enough to chat with some of these women who are paving the way for successful careers in manufacturing.

-With the hands-on mindset, technical school was an interest for Skinner.
+With the hands-on mindset, technical school was an interest for Langendock.
 She said, “In high school I did an electronics course.
 But in grade 12, I saw posters around the school specifically geared towards high school girls to join an engineering camp.”
-Skinner attended the camp which was through Ryerson University in Toronto and covered a variety of different engineering options.
-The camp influenced and motivated Skinner towards engineering.
-Skinner continued, “I didn’t end up going there [Ryerson University] but I did decide to do my post-secondary education at a three-year technical school in an electo-mechanical engineering technology.”
+Langendock attended the camp which was through Ryerson University in Toronto and covered a variety of different engineering options.
+The camp influenced and motivated Langendock towards engineering.
+Langendock continued, “I didn’t end up going there [Ryerson University] but I did decide to do my post-secondary education at a three-year technical school in an electo-mechanical engineering technology.”

 But sometimes, you take a different educational route and mold yourself into the manufacturing industry like Vee Hassane, President of Afendi Manufacturing Corp.
 Hassane explains, “My field of study was marketing and most of my past positions were visual merchandising in the retail sector but I ended up somewhere completely different.
 I had to let go of what I thought I had pictured for myself and embrace my new role and responsibilities”.
 Being a part of manufacturing does not necessarily mean you have to have the technical degree.
 There are many different ways to be a part of the manufacturing and fabrication industry.
 No matter what path you take, it can lead to a successful career.